Academic & Career Counseling

 Student organizations are organized by career interest whereby the leaders of that student organization regularly host outside speakers on campus to present on topics of interest, keeping them professionally engaged to future career paths.

-The COM supports students being exposed to their future career choices by facilitating their attendance at annual conferences.
-Their attendance provides opportunities to connect with future mentors, attend lectures and presentations within the field, present posters or abstracts on topics of interest as well as network with future colleagues.
+The COM supports your exposure to future career choices by facilitating your attendance at annual conferences.
+Attendance provides opportunities to connect with future mentors, attend lectures and presentations within the field, present posters or abstracts on topics of interest as well as network with future colleagues.

 To request one, contact Beth Portnoy, Coordinator of Alumni Affairs, firstname.lastname@example.org, (646) 981-4576.